 Shearing usually happens mid-June into July (again depending on the weather as we have no shelter to keep the sheep dry) and we rely on friends to help us catch sheep and roll fleeces.

 The lambs are spained in August and it is a noisy time!
 We move the ewes several miles away from their lambs to make this easier.
-June to August is also 'show season' and much time is taken to prepare sheep for showing and sales.
+June to August is also 'show season' and much time is taken to prepare sheep for sales.